 - El Goonish Shive: Elliot is whacked when found by a guard in the 'Sister' arc.
 Wrong Genre Savvy, perhaps?
-When he comes to, he's worried about concussions, brain damage, et cetera.
-Tedd brushes him off and gets on with some exposition.
+When he comes to, he's worried about concussions, brain damage, etc. Tedd brushes him off and gets on with some exposition.

 - In Endstone, Cole seems unfazed by a serious blow to the head, and Herrik comments on it.

-- Played with in Girl Genius.
-After Oggie knocks Lars unconscious, the next scene starts with Lars awakening in a bed with Oggie assigned to watch over him to make sure he was OK.
+- Played with when Oggie knocks Lars unconscious - the next scene starts with Lars awakening in a bed with Oggie assigned to watch over him to make sure he was OK.
 After confirming this, Oggie excitedly informs another character of it: "See?
 He's avake und talking und no more schtupid den he vos before!"